lfdominguez/kwin-kitty-toggler/README.md

  * Symlink this directory to ~/.local/share/kwin/scripts

 # Configure
-When you add KWin script, need to be enabled on KDE configuration system and you must set the Global Shortcut there (find about Toggle Kitty Window).
+ * When you add KWin script, need to be enabled on KDE configuration system and you must set the Global Shortcut there (find about "Toggle Kitty Window").
+ * You must have a `kitty` running because inside KWin scripts can't execute kitty app

 # Window rules
 If you prefer change the window configuration for kitty like the image